Handelsblatt: Handelsblatt Today

-Anti-Vaccine controversy
+Anti-vaccine controversy

-On the 25th of January 2021, Handelsblatt published an unsourced story falsely claiming that the Oxford-Astrazeneca COVID-19 vaccine was only 8% effective in over 65's.
-Astrazeneca and the University of Oxford issued statements denying these claims.
-This story was refuted by the German Health Ministry which clarified that 8% actually referred to the number of people in the study between 56 and 69 years old.
+On 25 January 2021, Handelsblatt published an unsourced story falsely claiming that the Oxford–AstraZeneca COVID-19 vaccine was only 8% effective in people over 65 years old.
+AstraZeneca and the University of Oxford issued statements denying these claims.
+This story was refuted by the German Health Ministry, which clarified that the 8% actually referred to the number of people in the study who were between 56 and 69 years old.
 Markus Lehmkuhl, the Karlsruhe Institute of Technology's Professor for Science Communication, stated that Handelsblatt "turned the matter into a 'he says, she says' story to absolve itself of responsibility for spreading stupid stuff."